cunnie/docs/ghetto_raid.md

 [caption id="attachment_30838" align="alignnone" width="630"]<a href="http://pivotallabs.com/wordpress/wp-content/uploads/2014/10/freenas_pellegrino.jpg"><img src="http://pivotallabs.com/wordpress/wp-content/uploads/2014/10/freenas_pellegrino-630x566.jpg" alt="Our NAS server: 28TB raw data.
 1 liter Pellegrino bottle is for scale" width="630" height="566" class="size-large wp-image-30838" /></a> Our NAS server: 28TB raw data.
 1 liter Pellegrino bottle is for scale[/caption]

+***[Author's note &amp; disclosure: This FreeNAS server is a personal project, intended for my home lab.
+At work we use an EMC VNX5400, with which we are quite pleased&mdash;in fact we are planning to triple its storage.
+I am employed by Pivotal Labs, which is partly-owned by EMC, a storage manufacturer]***

 ### 1. The Equipment
 Prices do not include tax and shipping.
 Prices were current as of September, 2014.